peachch/rdme/ac.md

 and the baselines and our model training parameters in the Appendix to help others reproduce, as emphasized in our response to Reviewer dQ55.

  - "Validity concerns."
-For comparison, to ensure fairness, we carefully follow the previous work https://arxiv.org/abs/2008.02275 and https://arxiv.org/abs/2012.15738, and maintain the same template of prompt similar to https://arxiv.org/abs/2306.14308 and https://arxiv.org/abs/2210.01478, as emphasized in our response to Reviewer dQ55.
+For comparison, to ensure fairness, we carefully follow the previous works https://arxiv.org/abs/2008.02275 and https://arxiv.org/abs/2012.15738, and maintain the same template of different prompt strategies which similar to https://arxiv.org/abs/2306.14308 and https://arxiv.org/abs/2210.01478, as emphasized in our response to Reviewer dQ55.

 2\.**Not specific**.